ielson/dji_android_ros_driver/README.md

 At any point, switching the RC to "sport mode" will result in full control of the RC and override any commadns from the android driver.
 <<< ADD IMAGE HERE >>>

+## Dependencies
+This driver is base on the android-ros implementation (http://wiki.ros.org/android) and the DJI Mobile SDK for Android (https://github.com/dji-sdk/Mobile-SDK-Android)

 ## DJI API Key
 You will need a valid DJI API Key to compile and run the driver. https://developer.dji.com/mobile-sdk/